Powell scores 22 in Portland debut as Blazers topple Magic

 - Oops!Something went wrong.Please try again later.

 Newly acquired guard Norman Powell scored 22 points and hit five 3-pointers in his Portland debut, and C.J.
-McCollum scored seven of his 22 in the fourth quarter.
+McCollum had seven of his 22 in the fourth quarter.

-Portland won for a second night in a row and improved to 14-6 this season in back-to-back sets of games.
-The Blazers are 13-9 on the road.

-Portland found itself tied at 94 when James Ennis III sank a 3-pointer with 6:31 to play.
-However, the Blazers responded by scoring the next seven points.
+''This is what I expected (from Powell) because he knows how to play the game, he plays the way we play, he moves well without the ball, shoots 3s, he's in shape and he defends,'' Portland coach Terry Stotts said. ''I wouldn't have said he was going to score 22, but I really had a feeling that he was going to play well for us.''

 The Magic, who lost for the 12th time in 14 games, had just eight players available after trading franchise fixtures Nikola Vucevic, Evan Fournier and Aaron Gordon and two others Thursday.
 Vucevic had been the Magic's only All-Star since 2012, while Fournier was averaging a career-high 19.7 points and Gordon was less than a week removed from scoring a season-best 38 points against Brooklyn.